AllGray/AllGray.github.io/source/index.html.md

 slate/images/60.jpg

-* **Important:** these capacitors are polarized, make sure to insert them properly.
-Polarity of the capacitors are indicated with the big white minus (-) sign on the capacitors (the big white stripe).
+<aside class="warning">these capacitors are polarized, make sure to insert them properly.
+Polarity of the capacitors are indicated with the big white minus (-) sign on the capacitors (the big white stripe)</aside>

 slate/images/61.jpg